Expert Insights on Compressor Control Valves : Types & Functions

 Inlet Guide Vanes (IGV)

-Primary control valves consist of the inlet guide vane assembly that determines how much air is drawn into the compressor and is the primary anti surge control, and the compressor discharge valve that determines how much discharge air leaves the compressor into the compressed air system.
+Primary control valves consist of the inlet guide vane assembly that determines how much air is drawn into the compressor and is the primary anti surge valve control, and the compressor discharge valve that determines how much discharge air leaves the compressor into the compressed air system.

 Benefits of having a compressor control valve

 Compressor control valves are essential for a healthy compressed air system.
 They help to regulate pressures, flow and temperatures of different essential systems inside a compressor.
-For example, inlet guide vane assembly determines how much air is drawn into the compressor (air Compressor supply), acting as primary anti surge control, and the compressor discharge valve that determines how much discharge air leaves the compressor.
+For example, inlet guide vane assembly determines how much air is drawn into the compressor (air Compressor supply), acting as primary anti surge control, and the compressor blow off valve that determines how much discharge air leaves the compressor.

 The block valve in the discharge line ensures compressor isolation in case of shutdown and maintenance activities.Control valves in oil systems ensure proper pressure and flow for the bearings of the compressor and the motor.
 A control valve in the oil mist line ensures that the oil vapors are removed, and a proper vacuum is maintained inside the oil tank for safe compressor operation.